A Message from Sionna’s Founder

 Sionna uses a limited soft dollar policy, allowing for the procurement of third-party investment research using a portion of brokerage commissions for payment – which is valuable to the investment decision-making process and adheres to the regulations stipulated by securities regulators.
 A copy of Sionna’s best execution and soft dollar policies may be obtained upon request.

 Sionna confirms that we establish, maintain and enforce policies and procedures designed to achieve matching in accordance with National Instrument 24-101.

 Under securities regulations, Sionna, in each of its registrant roles, is required to identify material conflicts of interest expected to arise between Sionna (including each individual, acting on its behalf) and its clients.
 Further, if a reasonable investor would expect to be informed of the nature and extent of an identified conflict of interest, Sionna must do so.
 The purpose of the Conflicts of Interest Disclosure Statement is to provide Sionna clients with a description of such conflicts a registrant firm with roles as advisor, investment fund manager and dealer might encounter, and the measures Sionna has taken to prevent, avoid and mitigate such conflicts.

 Public companies call on holders of their securities to vote on a wide range of matters relating to those companies.
 In most cases, these matters are proposed by management; however, shareholders also make proposals.
 Some of Sionna’s clients prefer to exercise their own votes as shareholders.
 Where our clients have requested that we do so, Sionna takes responsibility to vote on all matters that have a bearing on company value as part of its fiduciary duty to our clients.

 The measures listed above have assisted us with creating an ethical culture that places the interests of our clients ahead of our own.
 This enables us to help clients achieve their goals by pursuing excellence in everything we do.

-President & Co-Chief Investment Officer
+Founder & Co-Chief Investment Officer